 OWN A KITTEN

-(completed November 2015, age 32 and then again December 2017, age 34)
+(Completed November 2015, age 32 and then again December 2017, age 34)

-Four and a half years ago we adopted a feisty little ginger kitten called Pumpkin.
+Six and a half years ago we adopted a feisty little ginger kitten called Pumpkin.
 He very quickly became part of our family and all of us adored him.
 He had a purr like a motorbike, a wonky leg and a habit of getting himself into tight spots with the other neighbourhood cats.
 At the start of November 2017, just two weeks after we got back from our holiday-of-a-lifetime to Florida, Pumpkin went missing.
 He never stayed out all night so when he didn’t come home one evening we knew something was wrong.
 We searched everywhere and eventually it transpired that he’d been fatally hit by a car.
 He was just two years old.
 Losing him absolutely devastated us.
 The memory of it still does to be honest.

 After several weeks we couldn’t bear the silence or the loneliness any more.
 Pumpkin had taken up such a big space in our hearts and all of us felt empty without a feline presence in the house.
 We began to think about adopting another kitten – not to replace him because he was utterly irreplaceable.
 More as a way of giving us somewhere to focus our love.
 Within a couple of weeks a litter of four kittens became available through the Cats Protection League and we fell in love with Felix and Luna.
-They’re now almost two and a half years old, are completely bonkers and we couldn’t be without them.
+They’re now four and a half years old, are completely bonkers and we couldn’t be without them.